 Tools TypeScript

-Shared TypeScript configuration presets for libraries and Next.js applications.
+Shared TypeScript configuration presets for libraries, Node packages, and Next.js applications.

-@vitus-labs/tools-typescript provides two opinionated TypeScript configuration presets — one for building libraries, one for Next.js applications.
-Both target ES2024 with strict type checking.
+@vitus-labs/tools-typescript provides three opinionated TypeScript configuration presets — one for bundled libraries, one for pure Node packages, one for Next.js applications.
+All target ES2024 with strict type checking.

 Installation